asadovka/cyb_web2/docs/Vision_and_Scope.md

 - Simple and attractive design
 - Intuitive UI
 - Adaptive design for mobile devices
+- Display IPFS hash for all objects
-- all hashes should be easy to copy
+- All hashes should be easy to copy

 ## 3. System requirements